robotpy/robotpy.github.io/faq.md

 ### Is RobotPy compatible with the 2015+ FRCSim/Gazebo Robot Simulator

-Absolutely!
-It's still a bit rough, but you can find more information at the [robotpy-frcsim project](https://github.com/robotpy/robotpy-frcsim).
+Sorta... it's still a bit rough, but you can find more information at the [robotpy-frcsim project](https://github.com/robotpy/robotpy-frcsim).

 ### Are there plugins for Eclipse like the other FRC languages?